Don Cockell: Professional career

+Light-heavywight

 Cockell had his first professional fight on 26 June 1946 against Trevor Lowder and won it by a knockout in the fifth round.
-He continued to build up an impressive fighting record marred by the occasional defeat.
-By 1950 he was ready to challenge for the vacant British light-heavyweight title recently vacated due to the retirement of Freddie Mills.
-On 17 October at Harringay Arena he fought Mark Hart and took the title with a knockout in the fourteenth round.
+He won 24 of his first 26 fights (suffering his first two losses to Jock Taylor).
+From there continued to build up an impressive fighting record marred by the occasional defeat.

+In 1950 Cockell entered a brief tournament to crown a new British light-heavyweight champion, recently vacated due to the retirement of Freddie Mills.
+Cockell defeated Jimmy Carroll in an eliminator match (avenging a previous loss to him in the process) before facing Mark Hart on 17 October at Harringay Arena.
+Cockell won the BBBofC title after scoring a knockout in the fourteenth round.

-Cockell fought and won two more fights before fighting the Frenchman Albert Yvel for his European light-heavyweight title.
-The bout took place on 27 March 1951 at Earls Court, London and Cockell won by a technical knockout in the sixth round.
+Cockell fought and won two more fights against future Hall of Famer Lloyd Marshal, before challenging the Frenchman Albert Yvel for his European light-heavyweight title.
+The bout took place on 27 March 1951 at Earls Court, London, and Cockell won the title by scoring a technical knockout in the sixth round.

-Cockell had two more wins before defending his British and European titles against Albert Finch, who had previously been British middleweight champion.
+Cockell had two more wins before defending his British and European titles against Albert Finch, who had previously been British welterweight champion.
 The bout was held on 16 October 1951, at Harringay Arena, and Cockell won by a knockout in the seventh round.

 Cockell decisively lost his next fight against the American heavyweight Jimmy Slade.
 Fighting at Harringay Arena, Cockell was knocked down twice in the first round, once in the second, and twice more in the fourth.
 The referee then stopped the fight.
 Cockell followed this defeat with a points win against Italian light-heavyweight Renato Tontini, despite being knocked down twice in the second round.

 Cockell then fought against Randolph Turpin, who the year before, had become one of the few to defeat Sugar Ray Robinson, becoming world middleweight champion as a result before losing his title in the rematch.
 Cockell was defending his British title, and both fighters were contesting the vacant Commonwealth light-heavyweight title.
 The bout was at the White City Stadium on 10 June 1952.
 Cockell was knocked down three times during the fight and lost on a technical knockout in the eleventh round.
 One of the reasons for the defeat was the difficulty that Cockell had in making the weight for light-heavyweight fights.
 He therefore decided to fight subsequently as a heavyweight.